Medically Reviewed by Dr. Majid Tanveer, DVM

 No, it’s not usually ok if your dog’s gums are brown.
 Brownish-gray gums can indicate methemoglobinemia, which is caused by the ingestion of Tylenol or other medications.

-Pay close attention to your pup’s gum color and health is important.
+Pay close attention to your pup’s gum color and health is essential.

 Knowing what the different colors may indicate can help you spot health issues early on before they become more serious.